DomainDrivenArchitecture/ddaArchitecture/en/README.md

 # Domain Driven Architecture

-This Book describes an architectural blueprint.
+This book is about IT- and Organizational-Architecture.
+It collects architectural principles and resulting blueprints.
-The architecture is based on Eric Evans brilliant concepts described in its book "Domain Driven Design".
+The architecture is inspired by Eric Evans brilliant concepts described in its book "Domain Driven Design".